-Conflicting priorities or not, there is a growing problem with information security.
-The latest figures from the Identity Theft Resource Center show in the first nine months of this year alone, there were 708 breaches exposing 28.8 million records.
-This has persuaded many organizations that they need to step up their security game.
+Conflicting priorities or not, the growing problem with information security -- the latest figures from the Identity Theft Resource Center show in the first nine months of this year alone, there were 708 breaches exposing 28.8 million records -- has persuaded many organizations that they need to step up their security game.

 One way to do that is to create more secure apps.
-The best way to do that is to add security activities to all phases of the software development lifecycle (SDLC).
+And the best way to do that is to add security activities to all phases of the software development lifecycle (SDLC).

-What’s more, training everyone involved in the SDLC on software security principles can save money by fixing problems at the right place by the right person.
-This includes people in all stages of the SDLC, including developers, testers, architects and others.
+What's more, training everyone involved in the various stages of the SDLC -- developers, testers, architects and others -- in software security principles can save money by fixing problems at the right place by the right person.

-Alongside training, support is one of the cornerstones of an SDLC security program.
-Changing the ingrained behavior of developers and getting them to acquire good security habits is challenging enough.
-Yet, it will be even more challenging without the allocation of the processes, tools and mentors to help development teams deliver secure software on time.
+Along with training, support is one of the cornerstones of an SDLC security program.
+Changing the ingrained behavior of developers and getting them to acquire good security habits is challenging enough, but it will be even more challenging without the allocation of the processes, tools and mentors to help development teams deliver secure software on time.

 After obtaining executive support, organizations embracing SDLC security will typically start with penetration testing and code review.
 Those tasks can be implemented with relative ease because the tools for performing them are well-known and readily available in the industry.
 Moreover, those tasks can often be automated or easily integrated into the SDLC.
-Tools for source code analysis are usually linked to bug tracking and reporting schemes.
-This means security problems will automatically be brought to the attention of the development team.
-There, the issues can be fixed before the code is sent to Quality Assurance or production.
-Many of the tools can also be tied to Integrated Development Environments, such as Eclipse and Microsoft Visual Studio.
-As such, this means iterative fixes during the coding cycle can be done quickly and within ordinary workflows.
+Tools for source code analysis are usually linked to bug tracking and reporting schemes so security problems will automatically be brought to the attention of the development team where the issues can be fixed before the code is sent to Quality Assurance or production.
+Many of the tools can also be tied to Integrated Development Environments, such as Eclipse and Microsoft Visual Studio, so making iterative fixes during the coding cycle can be done quickly and within ordinary workflows.

 Whenever a change appears intimidating, it's best to approach it in small steps.
 That's true for adopting an SDLC program, too.
 For instance, a routine code scan can be added as an automated step to the nightly build process.
 Another small step could be adding a scanning "toll gate" at the end of each phase of the project.
 To pass through the toll gate, all critical vulnerabilities uncovered by the scan would need to be fixed.
 Divvying up the burden of the SDLC security process can also make it less onerous.
 The Quality Assurance team could act as an intermediary between the security folks and developers.
 In some cases it might even make sense to have the development team do the static analysis of an app's code and the QA and security teams do the dynamic scanning of it.